-Sekizai then collects the content between these addtoblock s, and renders them using the render_block statements shown above.
+Sekizai then collects the content added to these add_data templatetags, and renders them using the with_data statements shown above.
 This concept allows us to delegate dependency resolution and module initialization to whom it concerns.

 Angular Modules

 The django-SHOP framework declares a bunch of Angular directives and controllers, grouped into separate modules.
 All these modules are placed into their own JavaScript files for instance static/shop/js/auth.js, static/shop/js/cart.js, static/shop/js/catalog.js, etc. and use a corresponding but unique naming scheme, to avoid conflicts with other third party AngularJS modules.
 The naming scheme for these three modules is unsurprisingly: django.shop.auth, django.shop.cart, django.shop.catalog, etc.